wbrawner/twigs/README.md

-# Twigs Server
+# Twigs

-This is the backend application that powers the [Android](../../../twigs-android), [iOS](../../../twigs-ios), and [web](../../../twigs-web) applications for Twigs, a personal finance/budgeting app.
-None of these apps are complete, so expect bugs, and they are all in various stages of development, so expect some feature disparity between platforms.
+Twigs is a personal finance application tailored to individuals and small groups that want robust budgeting features without needing to pay a monthly subscription.

 ## Prerequisites

-- JDK 14 or newer
+- JDK 17 or newer
 - PostgreSQL 13 or newer
 - (optional) Docker